 How does cannabis travel through the body?

-To fully understand how long weed could stay in your system, it's important to establish how THC travels through and interacts with the body.
+To fully understand how long weed could stay in your system, it's important to establish how THC travels through and interacts with the human body.

 As blood circulates throughout the body, THC is continuously passed through the liver and broken down into metabolites.
 To detect the presence of cannabis in the body, most drug screening methods look for one metabolite called 11-nor-9-carboxy-THC, or THC-COOH.

-Frequency of use
+Frequency of marijuana use

 The amount of fat in the body is also a significant factor.
-The metabolite THC-COOH is fat-soluble and binds to fat molecules, where they can be stored for a lengthy period of time.
+The metabolite THC-COOH is fat-soluble and binds to fat molecules, where it can be stored for a lengthy period of time.
 In the same vein, exercise can also impact the levels of detectable THC metabolites.
 When fat is burned, dormant THC from fat can be released into the blood and excreted from the body in urine or feces.